skybase-int/tarmac/apps/integration-ui/README.md

 - `VITE_PUBLIC_RPC_PROVIDER_TENDERLY_BASE`: The RPC provider URL for Tenderly's virtual Base network.
 This is used for testing and development purposes.

+- `VITE_PUBLIC_RPC_PROVIDER_TENDERLY_ARBITRUM`: The RPC provider URL for Tenderly's virtual Arbitrum network.
+This is used for testing and development purposes.

 - `VITE_PUBLIC_RESTRICTED_BUILD`: Optional.
 When set, this variable enables restricted build features.
 It can be left empty if not needed.

 - `VITE_WALLETCONNECT_PROJECT_ID`: Optional.
 The project ID for WalletConnect integration.
 If not provided, a default value will be used.